 If you lose a pot because the float line got cut or some other reason, you don’t want the pot to be able to fish forever like gill nets.
 You want the pot to be able to disable itself if lost.
 I mentioned earlier not to hard wire the escape rings in on the Danielson’s, that’s the reason.

-On the Danielson pots you should be using something the commercial crabbers call “rotten cotton” to tie your escape rings in.
+On the Danielson pots you should be using something the commercial crabbers call “rotten cotton” to tie your escape rings in, or to hook escape door closed.
 The rotten cotton is pure cotton string that will rot over time and drop the escape ring thus disabling the pot.
 I believe Fish and Game requires you to have a mechanism to make the pot disable itself if lost.
 Rotten cotton is considered the standard for doing this.
 See Figure 2-11.
 Beware, do not use nylon or poly to do the same thing.
 Yes, it will eventually decay, but after a much longer period of time.Fish and Game does not consider this acceptable.